Jeanette Cave

-Jeanette C Cave (born 1949), is a female retired swimmer who competed for England.
+Jeanette C. Cave (born 1949), is a female retired swimmer who competed for England.

-Swimming career
+Biography

-She represented England and won a bronze medal in the 440 yards freestyle relay, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+Cave represented England and won a bronze medal in the 440 yards freestyle relay, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+She also reached the finals of the 110 yards and 440 yards individual freestyle events.

 During 1966, she won three National Championships in the 200 metres freestyle, 400 metres freestyle, and 800 metres freestyle.